tiagomanunes/tiagomanunes.github.io/_writeups/escapetwo.md

 Another note: after a couple of years of inactivity, the project _just_ released (at the time of writing) [a new version 5](https://github.com/ly4k/Certipy/discussions/270).
 I had solved the box and documented it with the then-latest version 4.8.2, and have not re-tested the commands for this write-up, so your mileage may vary.

-Notes aside, lets get back into it.
+Notes aside, let's get back into it.
 Using `certipy` with Ryan's account didn't give us anything unfortunately:
 ```
 $ certipy find -u 'ryan@sequel.htb' -p '<REDACTED>' -dc-ip '10.10.11.51' -vulnerable -stdout